rk-lindsey/chimes_lsq/contrib/dlars/src/readme.txt

 	--max_norm=<val>     Set the maximum L1 norm of the solution.
 This is based on the scaled variables.
 	--normalize=<y or n> Specifies whether the A matrix and b vector are normalized prior to fitting.
 	                     The default is to normalize.
+    --restart=<file>    Restart from the traj.txt file specified.
     --split_files       If specified, split input files are read.
 Instead of A.txt, A.0000.txt, A.0001.txt, etc. is read by each MPI process.
 This can speed job execution for large A matrices.
 The chimes_lsq code generates these files if the
 								#SPLITFI# option is specified.